A Noble Vision

 The Janice and Steve Hawkins building is completed.
-In addition, the Black Box Theater and White Box Gallery are built and become the center of the SCS' fine arts community.
+In addition, the Black Box Theater and White Box Gallery are built and became the center of the SCS' Arts community.

 An additional 15 acres of land is purchased for development next to the Benbrook Lake campus.

 The Eagle Athletics Center opens in August.
 Providing a locker room, training room, meeting room, stadium restrooms, concession stand and a Booster Club shop for Eagle athletics and fans.

 A new outdoor Living Science Education Center opens on the Elementary Campus.
 Also known as "Old Mackirk's Farm" after current elementary school principal Justin Kirk.
 The unique outdoor learning center and curriculum is the first of its kind in the Fort Worth area.

 SCS' Elementary Campus and Benbrook Lake Campus begin being known as the Chisholm Trail Campus (CTC) and Lakeside Campus (LSC).

 The Martin Science Exploration Center opens on the Chisholm Trail Campus, providing a state-of-the-art STEM classroom.

 January 30: SCS officially breaks ground for the new construction on the Lakeside Campus and kicks off the Building on the Rock capital campaign to the school community.